Building resilience in the 'forgotten heroes'

 These people who are providing informal support, are important because what they say and do can have a really big impact on the woman who is experiencing abuse.
 If their support is positive, it can improve the woman’s safety, support her decision-making, help her to cope, and increase her ability to recover.

 Our previous research has shown that people providing informal support may also experience impacts because of the situation.
 Their own health and wellbeing may be affected, and they may also be at risk themselves from the person who is being abusive.

 Friends, relatives, neighbours and colleagues of women experiencing domestic abuse often want to help, but usually feel ill-equipped and confused, not knowing what to say and do for the best.
 There are no services at present which are tailored specifically for this group of people.

-During the first stage of the research, we want to learn directly from the experiences and views of people who are (or who have been) in the position of friend, family member, neighbour or colleague to a woman experiencing domestic abuse.
+During the first stage of the research, we wanted to learn directly from the experiences and views of people who had been in the position of friend, family member, neighbour or colleague to a woman experiencing domestic abuse.

 Study team, funder and contact details

 If you want to access support for yourself or someone you know, please call the National Domestic Abuse Helpline: 0808 2000 247 (freephone 24/7) or contact Women’s Aid via their online email and instant messaging services www.womensaid.org.uk.